Connect with us

 The Number Beetle Game

-A bright red ladybug beetle lays here with two different designs on either side of its back abdomen.
-On one side we have six dots, and on the other side, there is the number “6” written on top of it, and this is another great way to learn to count.
+A bright red ladybug beetle lies here with two different designs on either side of its back abdomen.
+On one side, we have six dots, and on the other side, there is the number “6” written on top of it, and this is another great way to learn to count.

 Dropping The Fluffy Balls In The Tubes